senanu/b40/docs/labs/diffusion.md

 | B     | 3.0      |                 |              |

 ## Data Analysis
-Complete the [Rmd project](R/diffusion.Rmd) called “Diffusion and Osmosis” and turn in the knitted HTML file.
+Complete the Rmd file "diffusion.Rmd" and turn in the knitted HTML file.
 In that project, you will create a graph of your data including a regression line, and must answer questions 2 and 3 below.
 Include your answers in the HTML file that you submit.
 You will see space for them.
 1. Submit your HTML file that includes a graph
 2. What value on the X-axis does the regression line cross the X-axis? {% if site.data.answers.diffusion %}<span class="ans"> This will depend on your data.
 You need to solve for X when Y = 0 </span>{% else %} {% endif %}
 3. What is the biological significance of the point at which the regression line crosses the X-axis? {% if site.data.answers.diffusion %}<span class="ans"> This is the point at which water neither enters nor exits the potato cells via osmosis.
 Inside and outside the potato cells are **isotonic**.
 Therefore, the inside of the potato cells has the same salt concentration as this point on the X-axis. </span>{% else %} {% endif %}